jshaw990/PetFinderAnimalData/README.md

 [Jayden Shaw](https://github.com/jshaw990)

 ## Setup instructions
-1. Clone or download the Github repository
+1. Clone or [download](https://github.com/jshaw990/PetFinderAnimalData/archive/refs/heads/master.zip) the Github repository
+2. Visit [petfinder.com](https://www.petfinder.com/developers/v2/docs/#get-animals), create an account or login, and acquire a client and secret key
-2. Complete the client and server installation steps below
+3. Complete the client and server installation steps below

 ### Client
 1. In a terminal window from the project directory (aggregateDashboard) run the command: